WilcyWilson/Linux-Tips/SettingUpPostgreSqlInArchLinux/README.md

 (1 row)
 ```

-- Create a new role with necessary privileges and setting it.
+- Create a new role with necessary privileges and set it.

 ```console
 wil=# create role wilcy with superuser login createdb;